caljoseph/personal-site/README.md

 # Caleb Bradshaw - Personal Portfolio

-A modern, minimalist portfolio website built with Next.js, TypeScript, and Styled Components showcasing professional experience, projects, research, and blog content.
+My portfolio website and blog built with Next.js, TypeScript, and Styled Components.

 ## Table of Contents